 Mao makes his own hand painted shadow puppets as he revives the lost art.
 A theater was built into the hotel lobby to showcase regular performances for guests..
 Staying here provides the visitor a unique opportunity to experience life in an old hutong while watching an ancient art.

-Website: Shichachai Shadow Art Hotel
+Book a room at the: Shichachai Shadow Art Hotel

 3) Belar Homestead, Dubbo, Australia

 The Belar Homestead sits in Australia’s bush country on a 3,000 acre ranch owned by 4th-generation cattle farmer Rob Wright and his wife Deb.
 In fact, the house was built by Rob’s great-grandfather.
 The setting off a mile-long driveway is perfect for someone seeking solitude with the only neighbors being a few cows, some chickens and the occasional kangaroo.
 The remote location provides a spectacular night sky for stargazing.
 It’s so clear that the Parkes Radio Telescope, which received the video of the first Apollo moon landing, is nearby.

 4) Ai Aiba, The Rock Painting Lodge, Namibia

 Namibia has become a popular destination in Africa for independent self-drive safaris.
 Aside from the big game viewing, there are many areas with prehistoric cave art paintings.
 Ai Aiba sits within a 12,000 acre reserve boasting over 150 of these paintings.
 On a pre-breakfast hike we spotted some ancient artwork of giraffes while looking over our shoulder at real giraffes munching on the acacia trees.
 It was a sublime experience.